jpainam/scene_recognition_pytorch/README.md

 ### Configuration

-define the params in the configuration file located as config
+Define the params in the configuration file located in the `config` folder

 ### Training
 ```